How Much Does YouTube Pay in 2021? Statistics and Examples

-It is fair to say that the question “how much does YouTube pay?” has probably crossed anyone’s who has ever been interested in the possibility to become a YouTube content creator.
+It is fair to say that the question “how much does YouTube pay?” has probably crossed anyone’s who has ever been interested in the possibility of becoming a YouTube content creator.

-I and our editors have begun the research, and now I’m here to share my findings.
+Our editors and I have begun the research, and now I’m here to share my findings.

 So let’s check them out, shall we?